Roger Clarke's Web-Site

 Inferences drawn using neural networking inevitably reflect errors and biasses inherent in the implicit model, in the selection of real-world phenomena for which data was created, in the selection of the training-set, and in the particular learning algorithms used to develop the application.
 Means are necessary to assess the quality of the implicit model, of the data-set, of the data-item values, of the training-set and of the learning algorithm, and of the compatibility among them all, and to validate the inferences both logically and empirically.
 Unless and until those means are found, and are routinely applied, AI/ML and neural nets need to be regarded as unproven techniques that harbour considerable dangers to the interests of organisations and their stakeholders.

-These four AI technologies exhibit considerable differences, but also some commonalities.
+The four AI technologies outlined here exhibit considerable differences, but also some commonalities.
 One important common factor is the lack of transparency about the means whereby inferences are drawn, decisions are made, and (in two cases) actions are taken.
 The fog may be so dense that no scope exists for human understanding of the process, and there may even be no rationale and no means of reconstructing one.
 Another common feature is intrusiveness into human affairs, in some cases by the very nature of the technology, and in others as a result of the contexts within which they are applied.
 Proponents of the technologies also make assumptions about the nature of the data on which they depend, often without checking that the assumptions are justified, and without meaningful consideration of the implications if they turn out to be wrong.

-The characteristics of AI, and of the four mainstream forms of AI outlined in the previous section, give rise to a wide array of serious concerns about AI's impacts and implications (e.g. Scherer 2016, esp. pp. 362-373, Yampolskiy & Spellchecker 2016, Duursma 2018).
+The characteristics of AI, and of the four mainstream forms outlined in the previous section, give rise to a wide array of serious concerns about AI's impacts and implications (e.g. Scherer 2016, esp. pp. 362-373, Yampolskiy & Spellchecker 2016, Duursma 2018).
 Many of the concerns may be keenly-felt, but are vague, such as the disruption of work-based income-distribution, the imposition of predestination on individuals, the dominance of collectivism over individualism, the undermining of human rights, the disruption of culture, the dominance of the powerful over the weak, and the risk of undermining the meaningfulness of human life.

 The following is proposed as an expression of concern that has the capacity to provide guidance for responsible behaviour: